-As at January 1, 2022, the directors and executive officers of the Company, as a group, excluding Mr. Galen G. Weston, beneficially owned, directly or indirectly, or exercised control over 144,491 common shares, which represented approximately 0.04% of the outstanding common shares of the Company.
+As at December 31, 2022, the directors and executive officers of the Company, as a group, excluding Mr. Galen G. Weston, beneficially owned, directly or indirectly, or exercised control over 137,045 common shares, which represented approximately 0.04% of the outstanding common shares of the Company.

-As at January 1, 2022, Mr. Galen G. Weston, through the entities he controls, owned approximately 53.6% of the common shares of Weston, which owned approximately 52.6% of the Company's outstanding common shares.
+As at December 31, 2022, Mr. Galen G. Weston, through the entities he controls, owned approximately 55.9% of the common shares of Weston, which owned approximately 52.6% of the Company's outstanding common shares.
 In addition, Mr. Weston beneficially owned, directly or indirectly, or exercised control over 473,636 common shares, which represented approximately 0.1% of the outstanding common shares of the Company.

-All the foregoing directors and executive officers have held their present occupations or other positions with the same or associated companies or organizations for the past five years except: Mr. Daniel Debow, who was the former Chief Executive Officer of Helpful.com; Mr. William A. Downe, who was the former Chief Executive Officer of BMO Financial Group; Mr. Paviter S. Binning who was the former President of Wittington Investments, Limited; and Mr. Robert Sawyer who was a corporate director.
+All the foregoing directors and executive officers have held their present occupations or other positions with the same or associated companies or organizations for the past five years except: Ms. Shelley Broader, who was the former President and Chief Executive Officer of Chico's FAS, Inc.; Mr. Daniel Debow, who was the former Chief Executive Officer of Helpful.com; Mr. William A. Downe, who was the former Chief Executive Officer of BMO Financial Group; Mr. Cornell Wright, who was a former partner at Torys LLP; Mr. Robert Sawyer, who was a corporate director and Ms. Lauren Steinberg, who was the Head of Product Marketing of Shopify.